 NIST announces the completion of NIST Special Publication (SP) 800-133, Recommendation for Cryptographic Key Generation.
 This Recommendation discusses the generation of the keys to be used with NIST-approved cryptographic algorithms.
 The keys are either generated using mathematical processing on the output of approved Random Bit Generators, or generated based upon keys that are generated in this fashion.

-NIST Computer Security Division is Proud to Announce the Release of NIST Interagency Report (IR) 7878, Combinatorial Coverage Measurement
+NIST Computer Security Division Announces the Release of NIST Interagency Report (IR) 7878, Combinatorial Coverage Measurement

 November 13, 2012

 This report (NISTIR 7878) describes measures of combinatorial coverage that can be used in evaluating the degree of t-way coverage of any test suite, regardless of whether it was initially constructed for combinatorial coverage.
 The measures are useful in evaluating the thoroughness of the test suite and estimating residual risk after testing.